Hank Green: Podcasts

 In June 2015, the Green brothers started the weekly podcast Dear Hank & John.
 Holy Fucking Science was a science podcast with an "adult tone" that ran from 2017 to 2018.
-Delete This was launched in 2018; in it, Green and his wife Katherine look at Green's Twitter.'
+Delete This was launched in 2018; in it, Green and his wife Katherine look at Green's Twitter account.'
 SciShow Tangents, also launched in 2018, is described as "a lightly competitive knowledge showcase".

 TikTok

 In September 2019, Green started creating content on TikTok.
 He has seen growing success and been called a "top creator" on TikTok by The New York Times.
 As of June 2023, he has over 7 million followers and over 563 million likes on his page.
 His content mainly consists of educational, humorous, and social-commentary videos.
-After a TikTok that spoke positively about his book, An Absolutely Remarkable Thing, went viral, Green saw a 3,200% increase in sales on Amazon.
+After a TikTok video that spoke positively about his book An Absolutely Remarkable Thing went viral, Green saw a 3,200% increase in sales on Amazon.

 In April 2021, Green announced he would donate his TikTok Creator Fund revenue of over $35,000 to the First Nations Development Institute, a sum consisting of an estimated $700 from 20,000,000 TikTok views in a month as of August 2020, averaging to about 3.5 cents per 1,000 views.
 In January 2022, Green released a YouTube video criticizing TikTok for how it pays its creators, pointing out that due to the set value of the Creator Fund, as TikTok becomes more popular, creators earn less.